Learn To Navigate Senior Dating

 What are some examples of disrespect?
 Being condescending about your career or life choices, for one.
 But any remarks that make you feel guilty or uncertain about yourself are likely signs that this person is disrespecting you.

-This doesn't mean they should be exactly like you, but people tend to get along better with those who share many of their tastes and beliefs.
 It's true that some differences balance people out or help each person to enhance their strengths or mitigate their weaknesses.
 But don't worry about that; you're bound to have differences with anyone.
-Focus on finding more of the similarities, so you have fewer difficult differences to contend with in a potential relationship.
+Focus instead on finding more of the similarities, so you have fewer difficult differences to contend with in a potential relationship.

 Be Positive About Senior Dating